Theory and techniques of Comparative Literature

 - Full Year

-This course is designed as the core course for the MA students majoring in Comparative Literature.
-But it is also a compulsory supportive course for all MA students of Literature in the Faculty of Languages and Cultures, including MA African Literature, MA Chinese Literature, MA Japanese Literature and others.
+This course is designed as the core course for the masters students majoring in Comparative Literature.
+It is also a compulsory supportive course for all masters students of literature programmes in the Faculty of Languages and Cultures.

 It aims to develop critical understandings of the nature of comparative literature and its place in the general context of contemporary theoretical approaches to the study of literature.
 It is also designed to introduce and examine appropriate methods for the study of African and Asian literatures.